Valladolid RAC

-Valladolid Rugby Asociación Club is a Spanish rugby union club.
+Valladolid Rugby Asociación Club is a professional Spanish rugby union club.
 The club was established in 1986 and currently competes in the División de Honor de Rugby competition, the highest level of Spanish club rugby.
 The club are based in Valladolid in central Spain.
 VRAC play in blue and white colours.
 The team have in the past won both the Spanish League and the Copa del Rey de Rugby.
 They play at Estadio Pepe Rojo.